-Every graduating student must complete a minimum of 40 community hours, as part of the requirements for the Ontario Secondary School Diploma (OSSD).
+Every graduating student must complete a minimum of 40 community hours (grade 12’s this year only need 20 hours), as part of the requirements for the Ontario Secondary School Diploma (OSSD).
 The purpose of the community involvement requirement is to encourage students to develop awareness and understanding of civic responsibility, and the contributions they can make in supporting and strengthening their community.

 If students complete hours outside of the school, they require a letter from their sponsor.